moliver28/research-handbook/content/handbook/marketing/campaigns/_index.md

 - **Announcement Amplification in Slack**: Share announcement post in the following channel
    - marketing
    - marketing_integratedmarketing
-- **Post-Launch Connect Calls with activation team**: TBD
+- **Post-Launch Connect Calls with activation team**: TBC
+   - What webinars/tech demos/workshops were run?
+Or are planned?
+   - What new content was developed/launched?
+   - Potential optimizations based on performance
-- **Campaign Analysis**: Campaign Manager provides analysis of campaign metrics 6 months in
+- **Campaign Analysis**: Campaign Manager provides analysis of campaign metrics 6 months
    - Check quarter over quarter performance

 ## How do we measure performance??